-Part of this is ensuring that the fire safety instructions for the premises are displayed on panels that are large enough to cover all the regulatory information required, as well as being placed in locations that will appropriately guide people towards the building’s emergency escape routes, for example.
+Part of this is ensuring that the fire safety instructions are displayed on signs that are large enough to cover all the regulatory information required, as well as being placed in locations that will appropriately guide people towards the building’s escape routes, for example.

 - Permanently on display

-These fire safety instructions must offer a permanent guide to any users of a building as to how they can reduce risk to their personal safety while on the premises.
-So, the relevant regulatory information – for example, detailing emergency escape routes or the location of fire extinguishers and other fire safety equipment – must be permanently on show.
+These fire safety instructions must offer a permanent guide to any users of a building as to how they can reduce the risk to their personal safety.
+So, the relevant regulatory information – for example, detailing escape routes or the location of fire extinguishers and other safety equipment – must be permanently on display.

 - Accurate and up to date

-The premises’ designated Fire Safety Team will likely be responsible for ensuring that the fire safety information that is displayed around all buildings is kept up to date and accurate, according to the latest fire safety regulations.
+The premises’ designated Fire Safety Team will likely be responsible for ensuring that the guidance displayed around all buildings is kept up to date and accurate, according to the latest fire safety legislation.

 Fire safety regulations: further points to consider

-Fire safety instructions usually include clear pictorial displays, for example maps and arrows demonstrating emergency escape routes through the building, as well as the emergency assembly points on the premises.
+Fire safety instructions usually include clear pictorial displays, for example maps and arrows demonstrating escape routes, as well as the assembly points.

-The same applies to instructions for using the fire extinguishers and other fire safety equipment – such as fire alarms – located around the building, as pictorial instructions are often the easiest way to convey this information effectively.
+The same applies to guidance on using the fire extinguishers and other equipment – such as fire alarms – located around the building, as pictorial instructions are often the easiest way to convey this information effectively.